Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 A recent study found that:

-- 37% of U.S. consumers prioritize sustainability when making buying decisions.
+• 37% of U.S. consumers prioritize sustainability when making buying decisions.

-- 51 % of supply chain professionals expect the circular economy to expand in popularity in the next two years, as a result of the pandemic
+• 51 % of supply chain professionals expect the circular economy to expand in popularity in the next two years, as a result of the pandemic

-- 30% of consumers are willing to pay a premium for products that deliver on sustainability claims
+• 30% of consumers are willing to pay a premium for products that deliver on sustainability claims

 Many of us were brought up with the phrase 'reduce, reuse, recycle' in our vocabulary.
 Today, it's essential to your business that you reflect these same values.
-Not only to help the environment, but also increase brand loyalty amongst eco-conscious consumers.
+Not only to help the environment, but also to increase brand loyalty amongst eco-conscious consumers.

 In this article, you’ll see:

-- What is packaging sustainability and sustainable design?
+• What is packaging sustainability and sustainable design?

-- Examples of eco-friendly packaging solutions
+• Examples of environmentally friendly packaging solutions

-- Material technology’s influence on sustainable packaging solutions
+• Material technology’s influence on sustainable packaging solutions

 Plus, with the public more and more aware of the waste caused by bad packaging, wasteful brands are being named and shamed.